pousse-cafe/pousse-cafe.github.io/documentation.md

  * @event Event3
  */
 ```

+An explicit Domain Process must be part of a documented Module (i.e. it must be defined by a class in the documented
+Module's base package or one of its sub-packages).
+Otherwise, it will not be shown.

 Note that documenting an explicit Domain Process is way more cumbersome than documenting an implicit one.
 This is an
 additional argument for using explicit Domain Processes as little as possible.